Meet the Ancient Greeks and Romans

 The Classics Camp will be held on the central UW-Madison campus

-Students will bring their own lunches.
+Students will bring their own lunches and snacks for a morning and afternoon break.
 Water is available on site.
 Occasional snacks will be provided.

 Registration and Payment